apache/jena-site/source/documentation/query/extension.md

 URIs from with scheme name "\_" (which is illegal) are created as blank node labels for directly accessing a blank node in the queried graph or dataset.
-This are constant terms in the query - not unnamed variables.
+These are constant terms in the query - not unnamed variables.
 Do not confuse these with the standard qname-like notation for blank nodes in queries.
 This is not portable - use with care.